Published: February 17, 2022 | Last Updated: July 2, 2024

 4. Type Tool (T)

-The Type Tool is used for adding or changing text in a Text Layer.
+The Type Tool adds or changes text in a Text Layer.

 5. Ripple Edit Tool (B)

-The Ripple Edit Tool is useful for making quick edits to the head or tail end of a clip while shifting the rest of the adjacent clips.
+The Ripple Edit Tool is useful for making quick edits to a clip’s head or tail end while shifting the adjacent clips.

 6. Rolling Edit Tool (N)